starplaysyt/VisualLibrary/README.md

 # VisualLibrary
-A library for generation nice header for your programs.
-How to use and other info coming soon
+A library for generation nice headers for your programs.
+How to use and other info coming soon.